Cognigy/Documentation/docs/en/docs/ai/xApp/build-an-xApp.md

     },
   ],
   function: (params) => {
-    const { cognigy } = params;
+    const { cognigy, config } = params;
-    const content = params.config.content;
+    const { content } = config as any;

-    const getDialogHtml = (content) => `
     // About the HTML code:
     // - Load the "app page SDK" from /sdk/app-page-sdk.js, which is always available for "generic HTML" apps.
 There's no need to include the SDK code within the HTML content.
     // - After the "app page SDK" line, you can use the SDK globally as it is now initialized.
     // - Use plain "onclick" handlers for the buttons to submit a result from the app by calling "SDK.submit({ action: '<action-description>' })".
     // - Clicking one of the buttons closes the app and triggers an "inject" message.
-The value of "input.data._cognigy._xapp.result" is equal to the parameters you provided in "SDK.submit" ({ action: '<action-description>' }).
+The value of "input.data._cognigy._xapp.result" is equal to the parameters you provided in "SDK.submit" ({ action: '<action-description>' }). const getDialogHtml = (content) => `
 <html>
     <head>
         <meta name="viewport" content="width=device-width, initial-scale=1">